James Corden Prepares To Leave ‘The Late Late Show’ & The “Incredible Institution” Of Late-Night With A Bang

 Corden kicked off his first show on March 23, 2015 with a coup.
 He managed to persuade Tom Hanks to perform his entire filmography in an episode that also featured appearances from Arnold Schwarzenegger, Billy Crystal, Chris Rock and Meryl Streep.

-Having spent the last eight years driving and singing with A-listers such as Mariah Carey, Stevie Wonder and Michelle Obama, passing Penny Lane with Paul McCartney and jumping out of a plane with Tom Cruise, he’s closing his show on Thursday April 27 with guests including Harry Styles and Will Ferrell as well as a musical performance with Tom Cruise during The Lion King at the Pantages Theater in Hollywood.
+Having spent the past eight years driving and singing with A-listers such as Mariah Carey, Stevie Wonder and Michelle Obama, passing Penny Lane with Paul McCartney and jumping out of a plane with Tom Cruise, he’s closing his CBS late-night show Thursday with guests including Harry Styles and Will Ferrell as well as a musical performance with Cruise during The Lion King at the Pantages Theater in Hollywood.

 “The nature of our show is we really want to go out with a bang,” he tells Deadline.
 “We want to go out in the same manner that we came in.
 It’s like my theory about on-set catering; people only really remember the first and last day’s food.
 That might apply to talk shows as well.”